zotonic/zotonic/doc/developer-guide/upgrading.rst

 HTTPS support
 ^^^^^^^^^^^^^

-HTTPS support was moved from the core into a new module, :ref:`mod_ssl`.
+HTTPS support was moved from the core into a new module, *mod_ssl*.

 The global ``priv/config`` options ``ssl``, ``ssl_certfile``,
 ``ssl_keyfile`` and ``ssl_password`` do no longer have an effect.
-See :ref:`mod_ssl` on how to configure HTTPS support for Zotonic from 0.9 and up.
+See *mod_ssl* on how to configure HTTPS support for Zotonic from 0.9 and up.